bit-gpt/registry/chat-gorilla-falcon-7b/README.md

 ### 🚫 Limitations and Biases

 We have noticed that the model sometimes generates responses with reference to some random unexisting model name on Huggingface.
+Furthermore also the structure  of the output is not always the same (refer to above prompt examples).
 We recommend users of Gorilla models to develop guardrails and to take appropriate precautions for any production use.

 The creators of Gorilla Falcon 7B have mentioned that despite their effort in addressing the risks of hallucinations like other LLMs, Gorilla models are not free from such limitations.
 We hope our open-sourced codebase will help other researchers better understand these challenges and improve on these key limitations for making AI beneficial for everyone.